sp6hfe/e-CzasPL/inc/DataDecoder/README.md

 ## Time frame

-Structure of the time frame consist of 12 bytes and is is depicted below.
+Time frame consist of 12 bytes numbered from `0` to `11` and 0th byte being the MSB.
+Frame structure is depicted below.

 ![alt][timeFrame]

 Data stream is transferred bit-by-bit left to right, top to bottom.
-Top left bit is the MSb of the 1st byte whereas bottom right is the LSb of the 12th byte.
+Top left bit is the MSb of the 1st byte (no `0`) whereas bottom right is the LSb of the 12th byte (no `11`).

 Contentwise 1st transmited bit is numbered `0` and the last one `95`.
 Such stream is 96b long which make 12B of data.
 Time frame structure is explained in the table below.